gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 6. ### Micropython<br>

-Now all I had to do was port my script over to Micropython.
+Pico doesn't use Python, it uses MicroPython, which is Almost The Same Thing.
+All I had to do was port my script.
 How hard could that be?
 Turns out it wasn't hard - but there are caveats. <br>
 In a sense, scripting on a microcontroller is monolithic.
-Things that are handled by the operating system on the RPi (or any other system for that matter) have to be dealt with in your Python (or rather Micropython) script.
-For example, it is responsible for setting up and maintaining the Wi-Fi connection.<br>
+Things that are handled by the operating system on the RPi (or any other OS for that matter) have to be handled by your Micropython script.
+You are, for example, responsible for setting up and maintaining the Wi-Fi connection.
+Therefore, the scripter has to be aware of various things not normally associated with Python (like setting the system time with NTP).

 7. ### Wi-Fi Woes<br>
 Coding the Wi-Fi function was simple enough, but the connections were unstable.
-Had to recode it a few times before there was reasonably good connectivity.
+Had to recode it a few times before there was reasonably reliable connectivity.
 However, the connection would still inexplicably drop from time to time.
 It was then I realized the Pico W quite far from my router.
 The signal strength was probably very weak out at the mailbox.
 After installing a Wi-Fi extender, the intermittent drops went away.
 There were still other little quirks though.
 For example, hostnames can only be a max of 15 characters.
 After finding that out, my host naming started working.
-We were good to go on the Wi-Fi side.
+At last, we were good to go on the Wi-Fi side.

 8. ### OTA?
 What OTA?<br>